EconomyLens.com

 Fertilizer supply has diminished before, like in 2021 when China restricted phosphate exports to prioritize domestic needs.
 Usually, farmers can see that coming, Hedrick said.
 “This year, we just kind of got blindsided.”

 The US agriculture economy has “been in a recession for the last couple of years,” said Iowa State University professor Chad Hart.
 Net farm income has declined while business costs remain high.
 Although margins are squeezed this year, the hit may be less than anticipated as many farmers managed to apply fertilizer last fall or earlier this spring.
-However, the 2027 crop would be “a big concern” if fighting persists, Hart said.
+But the 2027 crop would be “a big concern” if fighting persists, Hart said.

 © 2024 AFP